 - 1. All represent domestic shares of the Company. - 2.
 Liancheng Fire-Fighting Group Company Limited ("Liancheng") hold 131,870,000 domestic shares of the Company.
 Liancheng Fire Protection Group (Hong Kong) Company Limited, a 100% subsidiary of Liancheng Fire-Fighting Group Company Limited, holds 1,300,000 H shares of the Company.
-Zhejiang Hengtai Real Estate Joint Stock Co., Ltd. ("Hengtai") owns 80% of Liancheng Fire-Fighting Group Company Limited and Mr. Zhou Jin Hui owns 58% of Zhejiang Hengtai Real Estate Joint Stock Co., Ltd. Accordingly, Zhejiang Hengtai Real Estate Joint Stock Co., Ltd. and Mr. Zhou Jin Hui were deemed to be interested in 131,870,000 domestic shares and 1,300,000 H shares in the Company.

-Liancheng is owned as to 80% by Hengtai and 20% by Mr. Zhou Jin Hui.

-The board of directors of the Company has been notified that, an aggregate of 131,870,000 domestic shares of the Company (the "Pledged Shares") held by Liancheng Fire-Fighting Group Company Limited ("Liancheng"), the Company's controlling shareholder (as defined in the Rules Governing the Listing of Securities on The GEM of The Stock Exchange of Hong Kong Limited), have been pledged on 20 January 2016 in favour of an independent third party (the "Lender") as a security for a loan amount of RMB199,000,000 provided by the Lender to Liancheng (the "2016 Loan").
-The 2016 Loan was repaid and the Pledged Shares were released on 12 January 2017.
-On the same date, Liancheng have pledged the Pledged Shares in favour of the Lender as a security for a loan amount of RMB198,000,000 (the "2017 Loan") provided by the Lender to Liancheng.
-The Pledged Shares will be released if Liancheng make a partial repayment amounting to RMB63,000,000 to the Lender.
+Zhejiang Hengtai Real Estate Joint Stock Co., Ltd. ("Hengtai") owns 80% of Liancheng Fire-Fighting Group Company Limited and Mr. Zhou Jin Hui owns 58% of Zhejiang Hengtai Real Estate Joint Stock Co., Ltd. Accordingly, Zhejiang Hengtai Real Estate Joint Stock Co., Ltd. and Mr. Zhou Jin Hui were deemed to be interested in 131,870,000 domestic shares and 1,300,000 H shares in the Company. - Liancheng is owned as to 80% by Hengtai and 20% by Mr. Zhou Jin Hui. - 3.
+On 12 January 2017, the board of directors of the Company was notified that, an aggregate of 131,870,000 domestic shares of the Company (the "Pledged Shares") held by Liancheng have been pledged in favour of an independent third party (the "Lender") as a security for a loan amount of RMB198,000,000 provided by the Lender to Liancheng (the "2017 Loan").
+The Pledged Shares will be released if Liancheng makes a partial repayment amounting to RMB63,000,000 to the Lender.
 Relevant shares pledge registration procedures have been completed with China Securities Depository and Clearing Corporation Limited.
 As of 12 January 2017 and the date of this report, the Pledged Shares represent approximately 70.36% and 100% of the issued share capital and domestic shares of the Company, respectively.

-Save as disclosed above, as at 31 December 2017 the Company has not been notified by any substantial shareholders of the Company other than the Directors or chief executives, who had interests or short positions in the shares and underlying shares of the Company which are required to be recorded in the register required to be kept under section 336 of Part XV of the SFO.
+Save as disclosed above, as at 31 December 2018 the Company has not been notified by any substantial shareholders of the Company other than the Directors or chief executives, who had interests or short positions in the shares and underlying shares of the Company which are required to be recorded in the register required to be kept under section 336 of Part XV of the SFO.